remlapmot/mrrobust/README.md

 Thank you to all our users who have cited mrrobust.
 We made *The Best of IJE 2019*! <https://academic.oup.com/ije/pages/the_best_of_ije>

 ## Collaboration
-If you would like to extend the code or add new commands I am open to receiving pull requests on GitHub or send me an email.
+If you would like to extend the code or add new commands I am open to receiving pull requests on GitHub or send me an email to tom.palmer@bristol.ac.uk.

 ## References